Experience the Best of Casablanca with Our Top-Rated Casablanca Activities

 There are also some interesting koubbas (shrines) dedicated to local Muslim holy men in the medina’s southern section.

 For sea views and fresh sea breezes close to downtown, head to the Hassan II Mosque and stroll the eastern end of Casablanca’s Corniche road from here.
-You can snap dramatic photographs of the mosque jutting out into the Atlantic Ocean from this vantage point as well.
+This is one of Casablanca experiences where you can snap dramatic photographs of the mosque jutting out into the Atlantic Ocean from this vantage point as well.

 The Corniche road trails west from here, along Casablanca’s shore, all the way to the city’s beachfront district of Ain Diab.

 Much of Ain Diab’s shoreline is now home to luxury hotels and restaurants.
 The public stretch of beach here isn’t particularly clean, so the private beach clubs do a roaring trade, with sun worshipers lapping up the rays and splashing in the club swimming pools.

 On sunny weekends, Ain Diab’s section of the Corniche is a great spot for people-watching, with plenty of local families heading here for picnicking and promenading.